Security Hinged Screen Door Steel Mesh in Woodgrain Finish

 Door Height: Measure from top (1.1) to bottom (1.2) on both sides of your door frame, deduct 8 mm from the shortest side and record this measurement.
 Keeping the sides the same length will allow us to build your door square.

 Note: A bug seal is recommended to minimise gap at the bottom after the door is installed.
 This can be selected from the list of Add Ons available when calculating the price of your door.

-Door Width: Measure the top, middle and bottom of your door frame (1.3), deduct 8 mm for a single lock and 9 mm for a triple lock from each, record these measurements.
-Any variation in the middle measurement will be made to the lock side of the door, the hinge side will be made straight to avoid hinge bind.
+Door Width: Measure the top and bottom of your door frame (1.3), deduct 8 mm for a single lock and 9 mm for a triple lock from each, record these measurements.

 Lock: Stand outside, close the main solid door.
 Establish whether you want the new lock on the left or right hand side, then if you want the new lock above the existing door handle or below.